athityakumar/data/README.md

 - [ ] `Data Unsecure Tablename` : Unsecures the data available in the table 'Tablename'.
 - [ ] `Data Export Tablename` : Exports the data available in the table 'Tablename' to a CSV file.
 - [ ] Use `awesome_print` gem to colorify the response messages based on success / failure.
+- [ ] Include the above mentioned terminal-tables as inbuilt tables.

 CONTRIBUTION
 ------------